etsmith9/M10L4_JavaScript-Objects/README.md

 2. Exploring Objects and Math in JavaScript
 Objective: The objective of this assignment is to enhance proficiency in working with JavaScript objects and utilizing the Math class for mathematical operations.

-Problem Statement: You are tasked with developing a JavaScript program that simulates a simple banking application.
+Question 2 - Problem Statement: You are tasked with developing a JavaScript program that simulates a simple banking application.
 The program should allow users to create accounts, deposit funds, withdraw funds, and calculate interest based on specified rates.

 Task 1: Create a constructor function for the Account object with properties for accountNumber, balance, and owner.